do you think the math.epi.lab might be a good fit for you?

 Please keep in mind that my research group does work on both human and animal infectious diseases.
 Graduate students are encouraged to enquire about opportunities with my group before submitting an application to the university.
 Details about the Population Medicine graduate program can be found on the following website (including admission requirements and deadlines).
 In order for new, incoming students to be considered for College and Departmental scholarships, proposals must be developed in collaboration with your identified faculty mentor which typically needs to be done in the winter semester for a fall start.

-- Students interested in opportunities beginning in 2018 should be sure to contact Dr. Greer early (fall 2017) in order to meet NSERC and CIHR graduate student fellowship deadlines and to qualify for OVC scholarship and fellowship consideration.
+Students interested in opportunities beginning in 2018 should be sure to contact Dr. Greer early (fall/winter 2017) in order to meet NSERC and CIHR graduate student fellowship deadlines and to qualify for OVC scholarship and fellowship consideration.